SoonerCare Renewals Are Back

 Timeline of events

-OHCA will alert affected members beginning Feb.
+OHCA alerted affected members in Feb.
 2023.
-Those members determined to be eligible will continue to receive SoonerCare benefits.
+Those members determined to be eligible continued to receive SoonerCare benefits.

-Those members determined to be ineligible for benefits will be removed from SoonerCare in phases throughout the year using a compassionate risk-based approach, focusing on member utilization and critical health issues.
+Those members determined to be ineligible for benefits were removed from SoonerCare in phases throughout the year using a compassionate risk-based approach, focused on member utilization and critical health issues.

-The first letter will let impacted members know that renewals are restarting and will be printed on purple paper.
+The first letter let impacted members know that renewals were restarting and were printed on purple paper.

-The second letter will include the member’s coverage end date and the reason for ineligibility.
-At this time, the coverage end date will be listed on MySoonerCare.org.
+The second letter included the member’s coverage end date and the reason for ineligibility.
+The coverage end date was listed on MySoonerCare.org.

-OHCA will send a third letter 45 days before coverage end date.
+OHCA sent a third letter 45 days before coverage end date.

-OHCA will send a fourth letter 10 days before coverage ends.
-This will be the member’s last chance to verify eligibility if all SoonerCare requirements are met.
+OHCA sent a fourth letter 10 days before coverage ends.
+This was the member’s last chance to verify eligibility if all SoonerCare requirements were met.

 Steps to take if you are no longer eligible for SoonerCare.